Build Integration

 --exclusions

 A list of semicolon-separated(;) exclude patterns.
-Allows using wildcards or a regular expression according to the value of the 'regexp' option.
+Allows using wildcards or a regular expression according to the value of the regexp option.

 Examples